Nina-Jasmine/C-FitnessProgram_NinaLiu200479031/README.md

 # COMP2084ProjectNinaLiu200479031
 Anonymous users can view Home, About Us, Coach,  Program page, and Create membership to apply membership.

 Forced authentication & authorization, Roles= Administrator to Roles controller, because only Administrator are allowed to view and edit/delete roles.
+Therefore, I hide the Roles Page Link from non Administrator users in _Layout.cshtml

   Administrator users have the only authorization to create and edit/delete method in Coaches/Programs controller.
+  Therefore, hide Create/Edit/Delete Links in Index.cshtml of Coaches/Programs View to non Administrator users.

 Both Client users and Administrator users can reach membership/ClientBooking/ScheduleManagements controllers Create method.
 Only Administrator users can reach Edit and Delete method.

 Administrator User Account: